We’ve expanded our business products and now offer two Dashlane plans in addition to new features.

 Our business plans are now Dashlane Team and Dashlane Business.
-You’ll be able to preview the Business plan in August, and a full release is scheduled for this fall.

 The Dashlane Team plan is designed for companies of any size looking for a simple way to securely manage employee passwords and data.
 It’s everything our customers loved about our previous business plan, plus a built-in public WiFi VPN for browsing privately on unsecure networks or to access country-specific content and websites.